kbrock/12factor-presentation/goals/slides.md

 Interesting:
 - What does not match changing model (or versioning)
-- When CONFIG considered DATA (SEPARATE) e.g.: privders
+- When CONFIG considered DATA (SEPARATE) e.g.: providers
 - When CODE is considered DATA e.g.: automate
 - When CODE is not stored on FILE